typetron/example-personal-blog/Readme.md

 $ npm start
 ```

-The app comes with some dummy data already in the database.
+The app comes with some dummy data already in the sqlite database file.
 You can login with the admin user using:

 ```
 Email: admin@typetron.org